This list of cities and towns are where the Syriac people lived in ancient and modern times

 Fayruza: a village north of Horns, heavily populated by Syriacs.

-Gabbul: a town north of Aleppo, near the Euphrates, from which salt was brought to the province of Aleppo.
+Gabboula: A town north of Aleppo, near the Euphrates, Today is called al-Jabbul.
+Bishops attested from 325 to the 6th century.

-Hafar: a village in the province of Homs, an hour journey south of Sadad.
+Hafar: a village in the province of Homs, about 5 km south of Saddad.

 Harkel: an ancient town in Palestine, whose location is unknown.

-Hardin: a village in the Batrun in Lebanon, six hours journey from Tripoli.
+Hardin: a village in the Batrun in Lebanon, about 18 miles Tripoli.

 Harim